PurpleB4T/DnD-Wiki/src/site/notes/09. DnD-Wiki/Lore Wiki/Literature/Slut 101 - the Ins and Outs of being a successful Slut.md

 	- this chapter also deals with the complex emotions of trauma and responses to it
 - long term relationships and how to harmonise your existence as a slut with commitment
 	- commitment issues and trust issues
-	- difficult feelings such as romantic ones
+	- how to deal with and recognise difficult feelings such as romantic ones
-	- communication is key
+	- communication being key
 	- prioritising what is most important to the individual slut
 - random chapter about the political implications of marriage as an institution and the religious oppression of sluts written in a wildly different style
 - the last chapter deals with various "techniques of pleasure"